regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## Window Behavior

 Regolith uses the i3 window manager or a variant called [`i3-gaps`](https://github.com/Airblader/i3) depending on what packages are installed.
 The window manager controls how windows are drawn, how keybindings are configured, some start-up applications, and other details.
 By default, the Regolith configuration file for i3 is located at `/etc/regolith/i3/config`.
 Additionally, Regolith uses a relatively new feature of i3 known as config partials.
-These config snippets are stored in `/etc/regolith/i3/config.d`.
+These config snippets are stored in `/usr/share/regolith/i3/config.d/`.

 ## System Mangement

-The Settings app, or `gnome-control-center` as it's also known, is the tool to configure locale, date, displays, networking and various other settings.
+The `regolith-control-center` app is the tool to configure locale, date, displays, networking and various other settings.
 Launch it via the app launcher with {{< keys "super,space" >}}, type `settings`, and hit enter to launch the app.
 The direct keybinding is {{< keys "super,c" >}}.

 ## Further Reading